triestpa/Atlas-Of-Thrones/README.md

 You'll need to change the username in the DATABASE_URL entry to match your PostgreSQL user credentials.
 Unless your name is "Patrick", that is, in which case it might already be fine.

-Run `npm run local` to start the API server on `localhost:5000`, and to build/watch/serve the frontend code from `localhost:8080`.
+Run `npm run dev` to start the API server on `localhost:5000`, and to build/watch/serve the frontend code from `localhost:8080`.